Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

-And we search for unstable sequences by optimizing:
+We then search for an unstable sequence by optimizing:

-where $\mathcal{L}$ is a chosen objective function on the output sequence.
-We consider in particular the following two cases. \begin{itemize} \item When $\mathcal{L}(Y) = \|y_0\|$, the optimization problem~(\ref{adv-sequence}) consists in finding an input sequence $X$ such that the corresponding output sequence $Y$ diverges maximally at time $t=0$.
-Since this optimization process only affects the \emph{frames} in $X$ that have an effect on $y_0$, the resulting input sequence $X$ can be interpreted as a visualization of the \emph{Temporal Receptive Field} for the output frame at time $t=0$. \item When $\mathcal{L}(Y) = |p|$ where $p$ is the pixel in the centre of $y_0$, optimizing the problem~(\ref{adv-sequence}) only affects the \emph{pixels} in $X$ that have an effect on the value of $p$, and hence, the resulting input sequence $X$ can be interpreted as a visualization of the \emph{Spatio-Temporal Receptive Field} for the output pixel $p$. \end{itemize} This type of optimization on the output of a model with regards to its input is inspired from the research on \emph{adversarial examples} in image classification~\cite{szegedy2014intriguing,goodfellow2015explaining,kurakin2017adversarial,ilyas2019adversarial,biggio2018wild} and an unstable sequence $X$ can be viewed as an \emph{adversarial sequence}.
-It has also been used for \emph{feature visualization} before~\cite{erhan2009visualizing,szegedy2014intriguing,mahendran2015understanding,nguyen2015deep,olah2017feature}, although never in the context of recurrent networks to the best of our knowledge.
-In practice, we initialise $X$ randomly, we choose a sequence length $\tau = 40$ and an image size $d = 64 \times 64$.
-We then solve the optimization problem using the Adam optimizer for 1000 iterations.
-We iterate multiple times to avoid vanishing gradient issues but we found experimentally that the number of iterations does not need to be very high.
+where $p$ is the pixel in the centre of $y_0$, the output frame at time $t=0$.
+In words, we search for an input sequence $X$ such that the corresponding output sequence $Y$ diverges maximally in $p$.
+This optimization process affects all the pixels in $X$ having an influence on $p$, revealing the flow of information from past pixels to the current one, and therefore it can be interpreted as a visualization of the \emph{Temporal Receptive Field} (TRF) of the model.
+Computing the TRF can then be used as a diagnostic tool for stability, and we observe two possible behaviours. \begin{itemize}[leftmargin=*,topsep=4pt, itemsep=2pt] \item \textbf{The TRF is not temporally bounded.} Input frames in the distant past have an effect on $p$ and output frames in the distant future diverge (see Figure~\ref{unstable-TRF}).
+The input sequence $X$ constitutes an unstable sequence and we can conclude with certainty that the model is unstable. \item \textbf{The TRF is temporally bounded.} Input frames in the distant past have no effect on $p$ and output frames in the distant future remain unaffected (see Figure~\ref{stable-TRF}).
+No unstable sequence has been found and we can conclude with reasonable confidence that the model is stable. \end{itemize} This type of optimization on the output of a model with respect to its input is related to the work on \emph{adversarial examples} in image classification~\cite{szegedy2014intriguing,goodfellow2015explaining,kurakin2017adversarial,ilyas2019adversarial,biggio2018wild} and on \emph{feature visualization}~\cite{erhan2009visualizing,szegedy2014intriguing,mahendran2015understanding,nguyen2015deep,olah2017feature}.
+To the best of our knowledge however, it has never been used in the context of recurrent networks and the use we make of it here to test the temporal stability of a model is novel.
+In our experiments, we initialise $X$ randomly, we choose a sequence length $2\tau + 1 = 81$ and an image size $d = 64 \times 64$.
+We then solve the optimization problem using the Adam optimizer for 500 iterations.
+This test typically takes a few minutes to complete, which is much faster and more computationally efficient than running the model on hours of video data (2h of video data takes approximately 1h to process at 50 fps).
+For this reason, it is particularly adapted to perform model invalidation quickly.